Aviatorscode2/Open-Source-101/INTRODUCTION-TO-GITHUB.md

 when you go to the github reposotory you want to clone,

 How do I make a Pull request
+After forking a reposistory and making your contribution to a project, you need a way to be able to tell the owner or maintainer of that projects that you have made a contribution and that you will want them to merge it to the main project reposistory.
+Pull request is the way to do that.

+So two things happen when you fork a repository on Github, Github watches both your repository and the repository you forked from.
+Through that, Github notifies you when changes has been made to the original repository you forked from asking you to updating branch, It is important you ensure that your branch is in sync with the original branch before raising a pull request.

+Github also tells you when you forked branch is ahead of the original branch, under the contribute option, you will see an active button telling you to open a pull request.

 How can I fork a repository
 When you want to contribute to a project that isn't yours, before cloning the first thing you need to do is to fork that repository.
 By forking that repository, you are creating a personal copy of that repository on your Github, after forking, you will notice that the repository will be added to your list of repositories on github.